KirtiPratihar/Breast_Cancer_Detection_ML_Model/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all spaces managed by **The Wizards Sorting Hat**, including GitHub repositories, issue trackers, discussions, and other communication platforms.
+This Code of Conduct applies to all spaces managed by **Breast_Cancer_Detection_ML_Model**, including GitHub repositories, issue trackers, discussions, and other communication platforms.
 It also applies when community members represent the project in public spaces, such as conferences, online events, or forums.

 ## Reporting Violations